jorshali/personal-blog/_posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes.md

 We've all said it:

-- I want to setup a personal site
+- I want to setup a portfolio site
 - I want to learn Next.js
 - I want to try out AWS Amplify